wacncontent/CustomizeTool/output/articles/app-service-web/azure-sdk-dotnet-release-notes-2_8.md

 ### Known Issues for Visual Studio 2013 and Visual Studio 2015

 1. Triggered WebJob publishes to slots will show and error and won't set a schedule, but it will push the WebJob to Azure.
-Customers who are in need of a Scheduled job can then use the Azure Management Portal to set up the schedule for the WebJob.
+Customers who are in need of a Scheduled job can then use the Azure Portal to set up the schedule for the WebJob.
 2. Python customers may experience debugger issues.
 Service team is rolling out a fix for this but if customers are affected, please let Microsoft know in the forums or on the announcement blog or release notes comments section.
-3. Customers in certain regions (such as South India) will experience Azure  Web App  provisioning errors.
-This is cons  provisioning errors.
-This is consistent with the portal, and customers who experience this issue can use the Azure Management Portal to request access to publish to these geo-regions.
-Once they request access to these regions using the Azure Management Portal provisioning should work.
+3. Customers in certain regions (such as South India) will experience Azure Web App provisioning errors.
+This is consistent with the portal, and customers who experience this issue can use the Azure portal to request access to publish to these geo-regions.
+Once they request access to these regions using the Azure portal provisioning should work.

 ##Azure SDK for .NET 2.8.2